Marvel's Spider-Man (video game): Reception

 Marvel's Spider-Man received "generally favorable reviews" according to review aggregator Metacritic.
 The game received praise for its gameplay, graphics, narrative, and characterization, but was criticized for its familiar open-world tropes and lack of innovation.
 Critics called Marvel's Spider-Man one of the greatest superhero games ever made.
-VentureBeat called it "the best Spider-Man game ... and one of the best super hero games ever", while Game Informer wrote, "Like Batman: Arkham Asylum before it, Spider-Man raises the bar for one of the world's most beloved heroes".
+VentureBeat called it "the best Spider-Man game ... and one of the best super hero games ever", while Game Informer wrote that "like Batman: Arkham Asylum before it, Spider-Man raises the bar for one of the world's most beloved heroes".

 Reviewers praised the gameplay mechanics; the web-swinging traversal, in particular, received unanimous acclaim.
-EGMNOW said it was a more streamlined version of the physics-based system used in Spider-Man 2 (2004), while Game Revolution praised the way it conveyed speed and movement.
+EGMNOW said it was a more streamlined version of the physics-based system used in Spider-Man 2 (2004), while GameRevolution praised the way it conveyed speed and movement.
 Game Informer said web-swinging was so much fun that they never used the game's fast-travel system.
 PC Gamer found that the mouse and keyboard controls on Windows were comparable—and, in some cases, superior—to the PlayStation controller.

 The combat was praised for its speed and fluidity while presenting a range of gadgetry and environmental options to execute attacks.
 Game Informer highlighted its efficient use of the environment, while Game Revolution applauded the combat as some of the best they had experienced in a game.
 IGN found that after gaining access to more abilities, combat allowed for an array of improvization.
 EGMNOW wrote that the combat offered many different options, but had little depth.
 They noted that their only gripe was that they felt using the in-game gadget-select menu disrupted the game's flow.
 EGMNOW and GameSpot compared the movement system with the Batman: Arkham series; the latter wrote that the inspired combat "suitably characterizes Spidey's acrobatic nature".
 USGamer, however, said the Arkham comparisons were unfair and that the extent and capabilities of the gadgets on offer made it unique from the Arkham series, as well as other Spider-Man games.
 They disliked only the auto-lock system for making it difficult in larger enemy groups to hit the intended target.
 IGN wrote that Spider-Man's stealth scenarios perfectly highlighted Spider-Man's talents—especially his love for designing gadgets—saying that there was a "methodical thrill" in stalking enemies.
 EGMNOW said that while the stealth options were "a bit shallow", they were "never unpleasant and rarely mandatory".